Nebukam/mkfont/docs/_sources/docs/views/foldout-components.md

 >Generally speaking, components are kindda like layers, or Adobe© Illustrator Symbols, or Prefab in Unity : they can turn any existing glyph into a re-usable asset that self-updates  whenever modified.
 >
 >They can be used for many many things : easily make and maintained composite letters with modifiers such as `é`, `à` etc; but the logic also applies to creating flexible icon libraries.
-Check out the {% include lk id='Complex icon font' %} guide to get a grasp on the possibilities.
+Check out the {% include lk id='Composite icon font' %} guide to get a grasp on the possibilities.
 {: .infos}

 Using component is rather straightforward, yet there is a few not-so-obvious subtleties that make them really flexible.